S1kar1o/S1kar1o/README.md

 ## Hi there 👋 I'm Oleksandr, a Unity Game Developer

-I am an experienced Unity Developer with over 2 years of experience in building mobile and desktop game projects.
+I am an experienced Unity Developer with over year of experience in building mobile and desktop game projects.
 I specialize in creating scalable gameplay systems, high-performance architectures, and custom editor tools.

 ---